firepear/ladderback/README.md

 ### Completer

-A Completer is an `input` field, with history, which autocompletes from history after a debounce interval.
+A Completer is an `input` field, with history, which autocompletes from local history after a debounce interval.
+There is no provision for live, networked fetching of completions.

 ```
 // instantiate a ladderback Complete widget with no history and all defaults